Bosniak Corps

 The Bosniak Corps (Bosniakenkorps, Bošnjački korpus) was a Prussian Army unit of lancers of Bosnian origin.
 In 1745 they were organised in the 1st Hussar Regiment "von Ruesch".

 History

 The army has frequently performed functions of a Gendarmerie, or as the military police of the modern military.
 Bosniak army soldiers wore distinctive, high fur hats, decorated pony tails and ropes, they wore emblems of the province in which they served.
 As for weapons, they used their swords and spears, as well as their counterparts in the Imperial Army - Cossacks.

-The first time they fought was during the Seven Years' War, and numbered nearly 1,000 people.
+The first time they fought was during the Seven Years' War, and numbered nearly 1,000 men.
 Later, during the war because of the Bavarian allocations, as well as in Kostyuk uprising in 1796.